-Vocational Rehabilitation - The Texas Rehabilitation Commission through its Division of Vocational Rehabilitation offers assistance to eligible students who have vocational handicaps provided the vocational objective selected by the student has been approved by a representative of the Division.
-Application for Vocational Rehabilitation assistance should be made through the nearest Texas Rehabilitation Commission office or through the Texas Rehabilitation Commission, Austin, Texas.
+Vocational Rehabilitation: The Texas Rehabilitation Commission (T.R.C.) through its Division of Vocational Rehabilitation offers assistance to eligible students who have vocational handicaps provided the vocational objective selected by the student has been approved by a representative of the Division.
+Application for Vocational Rehabilitation assistance should be made through the nearest T.R.C. office or through the T.R.C., Austin, Texas.

-Hazlewood Act - Student must be a citizen of Texas, served during Spanish-American, World War I and/or World War II as nurses or U. S. Armed Forces members, honorably discharged and legal resident of Texas at induction.
-Student is exempt from cost of tuition.
-Student must submit copy of discharge papers and complete tuition exemption form.
+Hazelwood Act: Student must be a citizen of Texas, served during Spanish-American and/or World War II as a nurse of U.S. Armed Force member, honorably discharged and legal resident of Texas at induction.
+Student is exempt from cost of tuition and fees.
+Student must submit a copy of discharge papers and complete exemption form.

-Honor Graduate - Tuition for both semesters of first regular session immediately following high school graduation will be paid for highest ranking graduate in class from an accredited high school in the State of Texas.
+Honor Graduate: Tuition for both semesters of first regular session immediately following high school graduation will be paid for highest ranking graduate in class from an accredited high school in the State of Texas.
 (Article 2654-1, Sec.
 2, VATCS)

-Orphans of National Guard and Texas Air National Guard Members - Tuition paid for child of member of U. S. Armed Service who was killed in action or who died while in the service.
-(Article 2654b-1, Sec.
-1, 3, 4, 5, VATCS)
+Orphans of National Guard and Texas National Guard Members: Tuition paid for child of member of U.S. Armed Services who was killed in action or died while in the service.
+(Article 2654b-1, Sec., 1,3,4,5, VATCS)